 For those who are unable to adequately care for themselves, a nursing home may be an option to receive the daily assistance and medical care that is needed.
 While a nursing home's primary purpose is to provide the requisite care for those who are unable to do so on their own, some patients fall victim to abuse inside the very walls of the facility which is supposed to be providing care.
 If your loved one has suffered physical abuse while a resident of a Philadelphia nursing home, legal recourse may be available to compensate your loved one for the abuse which he or she suffered.
 The Brod Law Firm is committed to providing the legal help that victims of nursing home abuse need.
 Don't take our word for it.
-See what our many past clients' testimonials about us who know us best, as well as top ratings by respected lawyer ratings and consumer organizations including AVVO.
+See what our many past clients say about us who know us best, as well as top ratings by respected lawyer ratings and consumer organizations including AVVO.

 WE MAKE A RECOVERY FOR YOU OR ITS FREE!